eoinkelly/notes/music/theory/music.md

 What is a scale?

--   A scale is 8 successive pitches within a one octave range
--   Always ends on the same note as the first note but one octave higher
--   Each scale has 8 _degrees_
 -   Different types of scale have different distances between their degrees.
 These different intervals are what makes the scales different
 -   If you play notes which are part of the scale they are _diatonic_.
 If you play notes outside the